learning-unlimited/ESP-Website/docs/admin/releases/10/README.rst

 - The scheduler now works correctly with classroom names containing commas.

+- The scheduler now allows filtering classes by grade range.

 - The class search module now has a "title containing" filter and some additional styling.